YunlinXie/OperatingSystem_ThreadManager/README.md

 When you use shared memory (a shared object) it is important to use mutex locking, such that the two threads don't write/increment the log index at the same time; as well as to prevent one thread reading before the other has completed writing (updating) the index.

+NOTE: copy right reserved, please do not use my code for your personal course assignments.